 A headache and vision problems, such as blurred vision, are common signs of carbon monoxide poisoning.
 Additional symptoms include:

 - flu-like symptoms

-People with mild to moderate carbon monoxide poisoning should get themselves away from the poisonous gas and seek immediate medical treatment.
-A first responder can provide high-flow oxygen through a mask.
+People with mild to moderate carbon monoxide poisoning should get away from the poisonous gas and seek immediate medical treatment.
+They should also call emergency services.

-People who think they have had a migraine headache for the first time should talk with their doctor.
-It is essential to identify and treat migraine soon after they occur.
-A person can also learn to recognize the warning signs and take medications quickly.
+People who think they have had a migraine headache for the first time should contact a doctor.
+It is important to treat the condition as soon as possible, and a doctor can help a person learn the warning signs of migraine and know when to take medications.

-Most people only have blurred vision and a headache for a relatively short time before making a full recovery.
-If a person has additional symptoms, they may require a doctor’s care.
+Some people have blurred vision and a headache for a relatively short time before making a full recovery.
+If a person has additional symptoms, they may require medical attention.

 Common causes include migraine and low blood sugar.
 However, more severe conditions, such as stroke and traumatic brain injury, can also cause headaches and blurred vision.
 If a person has symptoms of these conditions, they should seek immediate medical attention.